coderrio/Coderr.Documentation/docs/starting-up/index.md

 ![](configure-app.png)

 You will now see a set of instructions that you will need to follow.
 First, ensure you have installed the related nuget package of your chosen .NET library.
-Next, you'll need to see to that the codeRR library knows what server to upload the errors to.
+Next, you'll need to see to that the coderr library knows what server to upload the errors to.

 After adding the lines of code, test your configuration by trying to produce an error manually.